coshMain/coshMain.github.io/scripts/main.coffee.md

             do clock.scrollIntoView

 This function handles slate inputs.
-It creates the UI elements for the input and hidden element for the compiled JavaScript too.
+It creates the UI elements for the echoed input and the hidden element for the compiled JavaScript too.

     window.executeSlate = (source) ->